-Melbourne Weight Loss Surgery also acknowledges the importance of long term follow up which is why our surgery price includes:
+Melbourne Weight Loss Surgery acknowledges the importance of long term follow up which is why our surgery price includes:

-- Lifelong follow up with both your surgeon
+Long term follow up with your

-Some patients may also require:
+Some patients may also require an appointment with:

-- A weight management physician (such as an endocrinologist).
+- A weight management physician.

-- A specialist physician – particularly those with other serious health issues.
+- A specialist physician – particularly those with other serious health issues

-Please contact the main rooms on 9416 4418 to obtain an estimated quote for weight loss surgery.
+Please contact the main rooms on (03) 9416 4418 to obtain an estimated quote for weight loss surgery.

 Revision weight loss surgery – How much does it cost?

 Revision surgery (patients who have had a previous weight loss procedure) is typically a more complex procedure.
 Each patient and each procedure is different, therefore it can be difficult to give general information under these circumstances.